marcellodesales/svnedge-console/ext/ocn-files/readme-windows.txt

 3. Requirements

-   Java 1.6 JRE/JDK must be installed.
+   Java 1.6+ JRE/JDK must be installed.
 The installer will install Java 1.6 if does not detect it as already installed.
-The installer will create/replace the JAVA_HOME environment variable so that it points to the Java 1.6 JRE.
+The installer will create the JAVA_HOME environment variable so that it points to the Java 1.6 JRE.

+   CollabNet Subversion Edge uses HTML5, CSS3 and JavaScript.
+Your browser must allow JavaScript to run for the web UI to function properly.
+We test and support the following browsers:

+   Chrome
+   Firefox
+   IE 8/9
+   Safari

 4. Installation Notes